Faluke-Aikebaier/numpy-grover/README.md

 **Quantum-inspired global optimisation in pure NumPy.**

 Implements the [Grover / Durr-Hoyer](https://arxiv.org/abs/quant-ph/9607014) minimum-finding algorithm with a hierarchical zoom-and-refine strategy and a hybrid adaptive minimiser for medium-to-high dimensional problems.
+It is built as a classical simulation of a quantum algorithm for educational and research purposes.

 **Author:** Faluke Aikebaier
 **License:** MIT